JDygard/EVO/README.md

 The original plan for the evolution upgrade menu was to produce another scene to serve as the menu, and have it appear as a "scene within scene" when the evolve button was clicked.
 This proved to be difficult, and I spent a couple of days on it.
 It was decided that since this solution was very library specific that it had little real-world educational value, and a cheaper workaround was found.

 I had planned to keep this project completely plugin-free, but this seems like a fair compromise.

+***
+## Features that didn't make it
+The "Phase 3" section in the development tree image at the top of this section refers to "transition to sidescroller," which was a transition to a whole new perspective, and fish bodies.
+This was obviously a huge reach goal and the reality of a 2-4 week development process made that a non-starter.

 [Back to top](#Table-of-contents)
 ***